solo-io/workshops/smh/README.md

 kubectl --context cluster1 get pods -n istio-system
 ```

-When it's case, you should get this output:
+When they are ready, you should get this output:

 ```
 NAME                                    READY   STATUS    RESTARTS   AGE